mattyoung101/aspire_rv32/programs/README.md

 - Ninja
 - Clang
 - LLD
+- Just (command runner)

-On Arch you can install these using using: `yay -S cmake ninja clang lld llvm`
+On Arch you can install these using using: `yay -S cmake ninja clang lld llvm`.
+See the main README for acquiring Just.

 ### Compiling the toolchain from source
 Yes, you read right.
 Basically, get trolled, we have to compile the GNU toolchain (_only as a prerequisite_)